 Avoid retailers who serve craft beer in frozen glassware, or be sure to ask for a room temperature glass.
 Sure, a frozen glass is seen as a fun ritual by some, but a ritual of the past does not mean it should carry on into the future.
 Think about it this way: Would a restaurant allow their chef to serve meat or fish that was stored open in the freezer with no protective packaging?

 Besides off-flavors reminiscent of the ice crystals from the sides of a freezer, the colder temperatures mask craft beer’s flavors and cause excessive foaming.

 (INFOGRAPHIC: How to Pick the Best Beer Glass)

 5. Only Providing Wine Pairings

 Wine is not the end-all, be-all to pairing.
-According to 2013 Gallup® data, beer accounts for 49.2 percent of the U.S. alcohol beverage market, compared to wine with 17.8 percent.
-Come on retailers and beverage educators, get with the beer times!
+Beer accounts for more than $100 billion in sales in the U.S., compared to $50 billion for wine, and is an expected addition to restaurant beverage menus.
+Come on retailers and beverage educators — get with the beer times!

 See more craft beer stats in “Beer Remains America’s Preferred Alcoholic Beverage.”

 Bottom line: As a fan of craft beer, and in most cases a paying customer, you have the right to expect certain care be taken with the beverage you’re being served.
 Now, this does not mean you should ask every bartender and waiter you encounter about their draught line cleaning schedule — but if you do encounter a problem, politely bring it to the attention of the right person.

 Editor’s Note: Data has been updated to reflect 2016 numbers.